shahi7/NC-task-notifier/README.md

 - `CALENDAR_URL`: URL for target task calendar.
 - `USER_MAP_DC`: mapping from task assignee labels to Discord user IDs.
 - `REMINDER_DELTAS`: how long before a deadline reminder should be sent.

-## Running the system

-The system has two long-running responsibilities:

-- **Poller**: checks Nextcloud regularly and enqueues work.
-- **Bot**: stays connected to Discord and processes queued notifications.

 ## Error handling